What are pulmonary nodules?

 The doctor will look at the X-ray to evaluate the size and shape of the nodule, its location, and its general appearance.
 Single pulmonary nodules seen on chest x-rays are generally at least 8 to 10 millimeters in diameter.
 If they are smaller than that, they are unlikely to be visible on a chest X-ray.
 The larger the nodule is, and the more irregularly shaped it is, the more likely it is to be cancerous.
 Those located in the upper portions of the lung are also more likely to be cancerous.

-If you have any older chest X-rays, you should let your doctor look at them for purposes of comparison.
-This may allow the doctor to determine the growth rate of the nodule.
-In general, malignant nodules double in size every 1 to 6 months.
+If you have any older chest X-rays, you should let your doctor look at them to determine the growth rate of the nodule.
+In general, malignant nodules double in size every one to six months.
 Nodules with a slower or faster growth rate are less likely to be cancerous.

 Your doctor may recommend that you undergo a CT scan to obtain a more detailed image of the nodule, or your nodule may have first been identified by a CT scan.
 CT scans can give information about the specific features of the nodule, including its shape, size, location and internal density.
 CT scans are more accurate than chest x-rays in determining the nature of the nodule.
 A CT scan can find very small nodules, as small as 1-2 mm in diameter.